AnirudhKatoch/Optimizing-Wind-Farm-Economics-through-Python-Modelling-and-Simulation-/README.md

 # Optimizing Wind Farm Economics through Python Modelling and Simulation

-Wind farm economics were improved through the development of a Python-based cabling optimization model.
-This model was integrated into LandBOSSE, enhancing its ability to accommodate irregular wind farm layouts.
+Wind farm economics were improved through the development of a Python-based cabling optimization model and integration of that into the LandBOSSE model.
+The LandBOSSE model was further modified to enhance its ability to accommodate irregular wind farm layouts.
 The project's success was demonstrated through simulations and case studies.

-The project significantly enhances wind farm economics, aligning calculations with real-world Balance of Plant Costs.
-This was achieved by integrating the cable optimization model into the open-source systems engineering tool, LandBOSSE, thereby improving its flexibility and generating more accurate economic results that mirror real-world scenarios more closely.
+The project significantly enhances wind farm economics and helps in accurate calculations of the Balance of Plant costs for wind farms,   generating more accurate economic results that mirror real-world scenarios more closely.

-Cable Optimization model
+## Cable Optimization model

 Input -  Turbine coordinates, Substation Coordinates and Turbine Rated Power